 State law provides that the owner of a bond, such as the Bonds, the payment of which is pledged from a special fund, such as the Bond Fund, has a claim only against that fund and proportionate amounts of revenue pledged to that fund.
-Under State law, any bondowner may bring an action to compel a city to set aside and pay into the special fund the amount that a city is obligated to set aside and pay therein.
-See Appendix A-"SUMMARY OF THE BOND ORDINANCE-DEFAULTS AND REMEDIES."
+Under State law, any bondowner may bring an action to compel a city to set aside and pay into the special fund the amount which a city is obligated to set aside and pay therein.